nvmwill/nexmo-developer/_documentation/en/video/server-sdks/node.md

 ### Working with archives

-You can start the recording of an OpenTok Session using the `OpenTok.startArchive(sessionId, options, callback)` method.
+You can start the recording of a session using the `startArchive(sessionId, options)` method.
 The `options` parameter is an optional object used to set the name of the Archive.
-The callback has the signature `function(err, archive)`.
-The `archive` returned in the callback is an instance of `Archive`.
-Note that you can only start an archive on a Session with connected clients.
+The `archive` returned is an instance of `Archive`.

+>Note that you can only start an archive on a Session with connected clients.

 ```javascript